 The Word says we are a spirit soul and a body.
 Now some may think in these terms.
 I am a spirit and I have a soul and a body.
 Consider carefully now.
 I propose the thought of this concerning these three elements of body soul and spirit.
 YOU,,,the part of your understanding that is YOU.
-YOU do NOT have a soul.
-YOU ARE A SOUL.
+YOU do NOT have A soul.
+YOU ARE THE SOUL.
 YOUR SOUL HAS A BODY.
-The Spirit (breath/gift of God) in you is your life.
+YOUR SPIRIT (BREATH/GIFT OF GOD) IN YOU IS YOUR TEMPORARY LIFE/EXISTENCE HERE.

 Genesis 2:7 And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.

 This portion, the spirit/breath is the part of you/us all that is on loan temporarily in these perishing vessels.
 Each day lived is one day closer to our last day to live.

 2 Corinthians 4:16 For which cause we faint not; but though our outward man perish, yet the inward man is renewed day by day.